solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 ### 4. Test the Program

-To test our new secure instruction handler, let's create a new test that trys to call `redeemingWinningsSecure` twice.
+To test our new secure instruction handler, let's create a new test that tries to call `redeemingWinningsSecure` twice.
 We expect the second call to throw an error.

 ```typescript